freeCodeCamp/freeCodeCamp/guide/english/bash/index.md

 <a>Bash</a> (short for Bourne Again SHell) is a Unix shell, and a command language interpreter.
 A shell is simply a macro processor that executes commands.
 It's the most widely used shell packaged by default for most Linux distributions, and a successor for the Korn shell (ksh) and the C shell (csh).

-Many things that can be done Linux operating system can be done via command line.
+Many of the things that can be done in Linux via the graphical interface (GUI) can be done via command line.
 Some examples are...
 * Editing files
 * Adjusting the volume of the operating system
 * Fetching web pages from the internet